 The purpose of my post on the ideal number of credit cards is not to see who can get the most credit cards.
 The goal of the post is to encourage people to utilize their time more wisely and look beyond the addiction of credit card rewards after a certain point.

 Explanations For My Theory On The Number Of Credit Cards And Net Worth

 I postulate the more credit cards you have, the lower your net worth and vice versa.
 Here are three variables as to why.

-Bottom line: There is a strong correlation between net worth, age, education, and discipline.
+Bottom line: There is a strong correlation between the number of credit cards you have and your net worth, age, education, and discipline.

-Perhaps I was able to get $1,000 a year in rewards credit card freebies by churning when I was in my 20s.
+Perhaps I was able to get $1,000 a year in card rewards freebies when I was in my 20s.
 But if I had spent that time focusing on working harder at my job or coming up with a side business, I'd probably make 10X that amount because of a promotion, a good investment, or a great idea.

 The goal is to get out of the small money thinking and get into the big money thinking.
 If you want to grow your wealth, you don't want to be hanging out with folks who keep thinking in emergency fund terms.